Payroll Taxes, Costs, and Benefits Paid By Employers

 1. Employer portion of Social Security tax

 In addition to the amount withheld from its employees for Social Security taxes, the employer must contribute/remit an additional amount, which is an expense for the employer.
-In the year 2014, the employer's portion of the Social Security tax is 6.2% of the first $117,000 of an employee's annual wages and salary.
+In the year 2023, the employer's portion of the Social Security tax is 6.2% of the first $160,200 of an employee's annual wages and salary.
+Hence, the employer's amount is referred to as the matching amount.

 For example, if an employee earns $40,000 of wages, the entire $40,000 is subject to the Social Security tax.
 This means that in addition to the withholding of $2,480, the employer must also pay $2,480.
 The combined amount to be remitted to the federal government for this one employee is $4,960 ($2,480 of withholding plus the employer's portion of $2,480).